ElsieLin-99/My-Study-log/SQL Training in LeetCode.md

 *My code example here is just a reference and may not be the most efficient and concise.*
-# Basic Training to Know MySQL
+# Study Notes for MySQL
 ## Date
 #197 Rising Temperature (Easy)
 #1251 Average Selling Price (Easy)